Naom-Roads/naomi-tech-challenge-master/README.md

  <!--
- # Will Implement with devise
- # Create signup with hashed password, forgot and  comfirmation link
- # User can Login and app will remember user
- # User can Logout -->
+ # Implemented Devise, user can sign up, sign in and log out.
+Authenticity token is created during signin and is destroyed at sign out.
+Created a user table to store user sign in data.  -->

 - **Improvement**: Add the rack-attack gem to throttle POST /metrics to 1 request per minute per IP address.
 (DONE)